 The Center for World University Rankings ranks CU-Boulder #11 among U.S. public comprehensive institutions and #46 overall in the world in its 2013 ranking of the top 100 degree-granting institutions of higher education.

 Kiplinger’s Personal Finance ranks CU-Boulder among the top 100 values in higher education.

-The National Research Council rankings of doctoral programs in America, released in 2010, ranked four of CU-Boulder's six engineering PhD programs as high as the top 10 or top 10 percent in their field.
-For more information, go to NRC 2010 Rankings.
+The National Research Council rankings of doctoral programs in America, updated in April 2011, ranked three of CU-Boulder's six engineering PhD programs in the top 10 or top 10 percent.
+For more information, go to the NRC website.